The Center for Freedom and Western Civilization is home to the following forums of academic research and discussion.

 Forum on Classical Studies

-The Forum on Classical Studies is directed by Professor Robert Garland, Roy D. and Margaret B. Wooster Professor of the Classics.
+Director Robert Garland’s goal is to make the classics of Greek and Roman philosophy come alive for modern audiences.
 Known for his popular lecture series in the Great Courses, Professor Garland has developed a creative project on the life and death of Socrates: a video with sound narration and music on Plato’s Apology that is entitled, “Socrates on Death Row.”
 It will be a teaching resource for Colgate’s core curriculum, Core 151: Legacies of the Ancient World, and will be shown in the Ho Center's Visualization Lab for students and the public.
-Garland’s goal is to make the classics of Greek and Roman philosophy come alive for modern audiences.

 Forum on Constitutional Government